 Chapter Bank Accounts

+Your Chapter should follow all university guidelines when creating a bank account.
 If your Chapter needs to create a Chapter bank account outside of your university, please be aware that your Chapter will need to follow the tax requirements [filing a 990-N] as explained below.

-Steps to Creating an Outside [Not Affiliated with your University] Chapter Bank Account
+Steps to Create your Chapter Bank Account

 Applying for an EIN number for your Chapter is easy + can be done online following these steps: